-Chronic Fatigue negatively impacts quality of life and may be sign of a serious disease!
+Chronic Fatigue Syndrome negatively impacts life quality and may be sign of serious diseases!

 Fatigue is a temporary condition that everyone experiences from time to time.
 Tiredness, insomnia, travels, seasonal changes, past infections; may cause temporary fatigue.
-Chronic fatigue is mentioned when fatigue becomes permanent.
+Chronic Fatigue Syndrome is mentioned when fatigue becomes permanent.

 Detailed reading:Fatigue: An Overview